 When I think of what might happen in the next few years, I imagine two tidal waves.
 One wave is debt.
 One wave is technology.
 Each of these waves will strike.
 Which hits first will determine everything.

 Since the Great Recession, debt at every level has gone parabolic.
 Global debt is now over $100 Trillion.
 By suppressing interest rates, governments and central bankers have created an environment where lower financing costs, which could have been used to pay down debt, have instead been used to become even more indebted.
-Interest rates have been rock bottom for years now and the debt levels continue to climb.
-Even at a low-interest rate, financing costs to debt will at some point get to the levels where defaults are inevitable.
+Interest rates have been at rock bottom for years now and debt levels continue to climb.
+Even at a low-interest rate, financing costs to debt will eventually get to the levels where defaults are inevitable.

 We are now past the point of getting benefits from lower interest rates.
 Now comes the currency wars.
 Japan and the European Union are working hard to devalue their currency against the US Dollar.
 OPEC is slashing the price of oil.
 The US Dollar is getting stronger.
 Besides cheaper gas, I see this having two major effects globally.